Classes and Prototypes

 When a new object is created using a constructor function, methods defined on the prototype can be accessed by all instances, optimizing memory usage.

-Section titled “ES6 Class Syntax and Inheritance with extends”JavaScript’s ES6 introduced the class
+Section titled “ES6 Class Syntax”JavaScript’s ES6 introduced the class

 syntax, which provides a cleaner and more intuitive way to define classes and objects.
 This is essentially syntactic sugar over the already existing prototype-based inheritance.